1984–85 in English football: Second Division

-23 years after joining the Football League, Oxford United reached the First Division by clinching the Second Division title and securing a second successive promotion.
+Twenty-three years after joining the Football League, Oxford United reached the First Division by clinching the Second Division title and securing a second successive promotion.
 The only downside to their promotion was the departure soon afterwards of manager Jim Smith to QPR, leaving Maurice Evans to try to build an Oxford side capable of defying the odds and surviving at the highest level.
 Birmingham City achieved an instant return to the First Division after keeping faith in manager Ron Saunders, while Manchester City won promotion on goal difference ahead of Portsmouth.
-Blackburn Rovers, absent from the First Division since 1966, missed out on promotion by a single point, while just two points kept Brighton out of the First Division.
+Blackburn Rovers, absent from the First Division since 1966, missed out on promotion by a single point, while just two points denied Brighton & Hove Albion promotion.

 Wimbledon, in their first season as a Second Division club and only their eighth in the Football League, finished a secure 12th.

-Notts County and debt-ridden Wolverhampton Wanderers suffered a second successive relegation, while Cardiff City returned to the Third Division after just two years away.
-Middlesbrough, another club faced with mounting debts, narrowly avoided relegation to the Third Division for the first time in 20 years.
+Notts County and debt-ridden Wolverhampton Wanderers suffered second successive relegations, while Cardiff City returned to the Third Division after just two years.
+Middlesbrough, another club faced with mounting debts, narrowly avoided relegation to the Third Division for the first time in twenty years.

 Third Division

-Bradford City's promotion glory and Third Division title triumph ended in tragedy with the death of 56 spectators (all but two of them Bradford fans) in a stadium fire on the final day of the season at home to Lincoln City.
-The second promotion place went to Millwall, who had a happy end to the season just weeks after they had made the headlines for all the wrong reasons after hundreds of their fans ran riot in an FA Cup tie at Luton.
+Bradford City's promotion glory and Third Division title triumph ended in tragedy with the death of 56 spectators in a stadium fire on the final day of the season at home to Lincoln City.
+The second promotion place went to Millwall, who had a happy end to the season just weeks after they had made the headlines for all the wrong reasons after hundreds of their fans ran riot in an FA Cup tie at Luton Town.
 The last promotion place was sealed by Hull City, while Gillingham and Bristol City just missed out.

 Derby County failed to mount a serious challenge for an immediate return to the Second Division, although their seventh-place finish was hardly disastrous.
 Newly promoted York City finished eighth in the league but made headlines in the FA Cup by beating Arsenal in the fourth round and taking Liverpool to a replay in the fifth.

 In an era where consecutive relegations were a regular event, Cambridge United were rooted to the bottom of the Third Division with just four wins, 21 points and a joint league record of 33 defeats.
-Orient also went down, but the biggest news at the lower end of this divisions was the relegation of Preston North End and Burnley to the Fourth Division for the very first time - an incredible low for two clubs with a host of league titles and FA Cup wins to their name, with Burnley's most recent title win coming as recently as 1960, although Preston's only two league titles had come in the league's first two seasons nearly a century earlier and their last FA Cup win was in 1938.
+Orient also went down, but the biggest news at the lower end of this division was the relegation of Preston North End and Burnley to the Fourth Division for the very first time - an incredible low for two clubs with a host of league titles and FA Cup wins to their name, with Burnley's most recent title win coming as recently as 1960, although Preston's only two league titles had come in the league's first two seasons nearly a century earlier and their last FA Cup win was in 1938.

 Debt-ridden Swansea City, who had finished sixth in the First Division in 1982, narrowly avoided a third successive relegation.